caninos-loucos/pulga-zephyr/samples/lora-receive-p2p/README.rst

-.. zephyr:code-sample:: lora-receive
+.. zephyr:code-sample:: lora-receive-p2p
-   :name: LoRa receive
+   :name: LoRa receive p2p
    :relevant-api: lora_api

-   Receive packets in both synchronous and asynchronous mode using the LoRa radio.
+   Receive packets in asynchronous mode using the LoRa radio.

 Overview
 ********

-This sample demonstrates how to use the LoRa radio driver to receive packets both synchronously and asynchronously.
+This sample demonstrates how to use the LoRa radio driver to receive packets asynchronously.

-In order to successfully receive messages, build and flash the accompanying LoRa send sample :zephyr:code-sample:`lora-send` on another board within range.
+In order to successfully receive messages, build and flash the accompanying LoRa send sample :zephyr:code-sample:`lora-send-p2p` on another board within range.

-As this sample receives a finite number of packets and then sleeps infinitely, the user must be ready to inspect the console output immediately after resetting the device.

 Building and Running
 ********************

-Build and flash the sample as follows, changing ``b_l072z_lrwan1`` for your board, where your board has a ``lora0`` alias in the devicetree.
+Build and flash the sample as follows, changing ``pulga`` for your board, where your board has a ``lora0`` alias in the devicetree.

 .. zephyr-app-commands::
-   :zephyr-app: zephyr/samples/drivers/lora/receive
+   :zephyr-app: pulga-zephyr/samples/lora-receive-p2p
    :host-os: unix
-   :board: b_l072z_lrwan1
+   :board: pulga
    :goals: build flash
    :compact: